-Charles Attwell and Paul Smith are solicitors and risk consultants who support Travelers claim and underwriting teams.
-They help law firms to identify and avoid professional indemnity insurance risks.
+Paul Smith is a solicitors and risk consultant who supports Travelers claim and underwriting teams.
+He helps law firms to identify and avoid professional indemnity insurance risks.

-Here they explain some common errors in company and commercial law and how to avoid them
+Here they explain some common errors in company and commercial law and how to avoid them.
+(Updated 15 February 2023)

-Company and commercial work ranks sixth in our data showing which areas of work in law firms generate the most negligence claims.
-But it ranks third in terms of the value of the claims — only commercial litigation and commercial property cases are more costly.
+Company and commercial work ranks fifth in our data showing which areas of work in law firms generate the most negligence claims.
+It ranks fourth in terms of the value of the claims.

 Most errors occur during preparation and negotiation of contracts, when the final contract fails to reflect the client’s intentions — or the advice given by the firm misses something important.

-We do see claims involving areas such as M&A and intellectual property; but these claims are relatively small in terms of frequency and impact.
+We do see claims involving areas such as M&A and intellectual property.
+While these claims are relatively small in terms of frequency and impact, that may change, especially in the wake of Covid 19, Ukraine and the economic situation.

 This article highlights some of the more common issues, and how your firm can reduce the risk of a claim.